An editorial · Vol. I · Boca Raton, FL · 2026

 5. The costs are too high.

-Upfront costs are real — origination fees, closing costs, and FHA mortgage insurance premiums add up.
-In isolation, they feel expensive.
-Compared to the alternatives — credit card debt, premature IRA withdrawal, the sale of a primary residence, the strain of a $1,380 monthly mortgage payment for fifteen years — they often look very different.
+Upfront costs on a reverse mortgage are real — origination fees, FHA mortgage insurance premium on HECMs, and standard third-party closing costs.
+The reverse mortgage is also a lien on the home; interest, mortgage insurance, and fees accrue and increase the loan balance over time, and remaining home equity generally decreases.
+In isolation, those costs feel expensive.
+Compared to the alternatives — credit card debt, premature retirement-account withdrawal, the sale of a primary residence, or the strain of a $1,380 monthly mortgage payment for fifteen years — they may look different.
 The honest answer requires running the math on your actual home, not on a brochure.

 The fear underneath: Financial victimization.
 Distrust of "too good to be true" products.